How to Use JavaScript to Make Multiline Strings

 \`;

-Transforming Ruby Multiline Strings to JavaScript
+Transforming Ruby Multiline Strings into JavaScript

-Utilizing modern JavaScript ES6 template literals
+Using contemporary JavaScript ES6 template literals.

 const text = `